acmi-lab/humaneval-workshop/_pages/00_about.md

 ---
 layout: about
 permalink: /
-title: HAMLETS (Human And Machine in-the-Loop Evaluation and Learning Strategies) - December 12th @ NeurIPS 2020 from 8:15AM PT
+title: Workshop on Human Evaluation of Generative Models
-description: Human involvement in AI system design, development, and evaluation is critical to ensure that the insights being derived are practical, and the systems built are meaningful, reliable, and relatable to those who need them.
-Humans play an integral role in all stages of machine learning development, be it during data generation, interactively teaching, or interpreting, evaluating and debugging models.
-With growing interest in such “human in the loop” learning, we aim to highlight research in evaluation and training strategies for humans and models in the loop.
+description: With rapid advances in generative models for both language and vision modalities, such as GPT-3, DALL-E, CLIP, and OPT, human evaluation of these systems is critical to ensure that they are meaningful, reliable, and aligned with the values of those who need them.
+These human evaluations are often trusted as indicators of whether models are safe enough to deploy, so it is important that these evaluations themselves are reliable.
+Several applications relying on these models have since emerged.
+Aside from the private sector, even governments are increasingly using generative models such as chatbots to better serve their citizens.
+However, the community also faces a lack of clarity around how to best conduct human evaluations (and what to even evaluate for).
+It is thus unclear whether prior established practices are sufficient given the socio-technical challenges posed by these systems.
+Recognizing the successes and socio-technical challenges associated with these technologies, this workshop aims to bring together researchers, practitioners, policy thinkers and implementers, and philanthropic funders to discuss major challenges, outline recent advances, and facilitate future research in these areas.

 profile:
   align: right